yanivnizan/knowledge-base/src/documents/android/profile/Profile_Events.html.md

 }
 ```

-###GetFeedStartedEvent
+### GetFeedStartedEvent

-This event will be thrown when fetching the feed from the social provider has started.
+This event is triggered when fetching the feed from the social provider has started.

 ``` java
 @Subscribe